stfc/PSyclone/doc/user_guide/transformations.rst

 ---------------

 The gocean API supports the transformation of the algorithm layer.
 In the future the LFRic API will also support this.
-However, this is not relevant to the nemo API as it does not have the concept of an algorithm layer (just PSy and Kernel layers).
 The ability to transformation the algorithm layer is new and at this time no relevant transformations have been developed.

 Kernels